bitwarden/contributing-docs/docs/getting-started/clients/mobile/android/index.md

 :::note

-Debug and testing passwordless is limited by [push notifications](#push-notifications).
+Debugging and testing Passwordless authentication is limited by [push notifications](#push-notifications).

 :::

 Testing passwordless notifications:

-1. Start your local server (`api`, `identity`, `notification`)
+1. Start your local server (`Api`, `Identity`, `Notifications`)
 2. Make sure your mobile device can [connect to your local server](#using-server-tunneling)
-3. [Start web client](../../web-vault/index.mdx), you will need it to make login requests
+3. [Start the web client](../../web-vault/index.mdx), as you will need it to make login requests
 4. Deploy the Android app to your device or emulator
 5. After deployment, open the app, login to your QA account and activate passwordless login requests in settings
 6. Open the web vault using your prefered browser (ex: http://localhost:8080)
-7. Enter an email of a know device account and click login with device (you have to login first to make the device known)
+7. Enter the email address of an account that has previously authenticated on that device (i.e. is a "known device") and click Continue.
+When presented with the login options, click click Login with Device.
 8. Check mobile device for the notification